SASE Women and Gender (WAG) Forum

 • 24 May 2023, 17-18:30 CET – virtual event: “Gender in the field of socio-economics – current and future perspectives/visions” – A presentation by Dr. Julia Bartosch of recent findings on publication patterns in the Socio-Economic Review, followed by a discussion to reflect on current practices.
 With the participation of SER chief editors Alya Guseva and Akos Rona-Tas, as well as SER editor Nina Bandelj.
 WATCH

-• In mid-July – virtual event: “Gender Inequalities in Academia” – Discussion on gender inequalities in academia and the challenges faced within this system.
+• July 12, 16-17:30 CET – virtual event: “Gender Inequalities in Academia” – Discussion on gender inequalities in academia and the challenges faced within this system.
+Details and registration here.

 • July 19, 6:30-8:30pm: Informal WAG networking dinner.
 Interested parties should email WAGForum@sase.org to RSVP and get details about the location.
 It will be at a restaurant near the conference venue, and is self-pay.

-• July 22: A WAG discussion session will be held in the time slot before lunch, followed by an informal networking lunch (free for all participants).
+• July 22, 10:30-12: A WAG discussion session, followed by an informal networking lunch (free for all participants).

 General overview of the SASE Women and Gender Forum